-Log-Based CDC for MySQL and PostgreSQL
+CDC Replication Software for MySQL and PostgreSQL

 Stream committed changes to databases, files, and S3.
 No Kafka required.